xuchen312/ARIbrain-SPM/README.md

 ## Result Display

 The main **ARIbrain-SPM** results are summarised with a result table ```TabDat``` that can be printed on the Matlab console, visualised from the graphics window in SPM, returned to the workspace, and exported to a CSV file.
-Here, the summary table is highly related to the SPM12 statistics results table, and the summary variable ```TDP``` shows the lower bound of TDP bound, derived using ARIbrain.
+Here, the summary table is highly related to the SPM12 statistics results table, and the summary variable ```TDP``` shows the TDP lower bound, derived using ARIbrain.
 Examples of such summary tables are as follows:

 1. **clusterTDP**